-Involving parents and carers
+Involving Parents and Carers

-We believe that parents have a crucial role to play in our SEND provision.
-Parents know their child best.
+We believe that parents have a crucial role to play in our SEND provision as parents know their child best.
 Parents of all students on the SEND register will be invited to attend a meeting three times a year with staff from the Learning Development Department to ensure the information we have is correct, and up to date, and to help us to provide the best support for their child.